02 Aug Hormonal Balance & Your Health

 The only way to restore this delicate balance is to apply natural progesterone preferably in cream form, which restores the balance between oestrogen and progesterone immediately and in a short time the symptoms of oestrogen dominance disappear.

-There are many creams on the market, but consider the following tips to avoid xeno-oestrogens:
+There are a few options out there, but consider the following to avoid xeno-oestrogens:

 - Use only a very natural vegetable-oil based cream with a high percentage of progesterone (4% is good).

 - Avoid those creams with chemicals in their formulas including “mineral oils” and preservatives.

 - Avoid creams packaged in soft plastic tubes.